Verify blue/green deployment compatibility

 -

-Expand the log line Step 3/3: Run verify config against blue server and review its output.
+Expand the log line Step 3/3: Run verify config against blue server and review its output. - If the changes are compatible, the following line appears at the end of the step:

 Local server configuration is compatible with the current configuration.
 A rolling or blue/green upgrade is allowed.